 Within this chapter, the results relating to the primary research question (Question 1) are presented.
 This research question relates to how parents of children with ASD make decisions regarding which intervention approaches to access, and encompasses both the factors influencing decision-making and changes in decision-making over time.
 In order to report this, a model is proposed in which decision-making is represented as a journey involving four distinct stages.
-The first stage, 'Diagnosis', acts as the antecedent for parents, and then decision-making are represented within six core categories, and though these factors remain consistent throughout the journey, how these factors influence decision-making changes as parents change over time.
+The first stage, 'Diagnosis', acts as the antecedent for parents, and then decision-making is examined at each of the subsequent stages.
+The factors affecting decision-making are represented within six core categories, and though these factors remain consistent throughout the journey, how these factors influence decision-making changes as parents change over time.
 Thus, the factors influencing decision-making are presented within each stage of the journey following diagnosis.